Sally Webster: Politics

+In December 2015, it was revealed that producers were lining up a plot which would see Sally team up with her neighbours in a bid to tackle several issues in the area.
+Sally Dynevor, told Inside Soap: "There is no sign of Sally's ambition waning – she is going to be taking on local politics in 2016.
+Tim isn't bothered at all.
+He just stands behind her, raising eyebrows.
+But it's a great storyline – we've already started filming it and it has been really fun.
+Sally has Ken, Norris and Mary on board with her – so I reckon she is going to do quite well!"
+Backing the storyline, Dynevor admitted that she is delighted with the direction Sally is going in at the moment.
+It has been great to have such lovely feedback from everyone," she said.
+"The scriptwriters are writing so much comedy for Sally right now and I love it – long may it continue."
+In 2017, Sally again gets involved in politics and decides to run for mayor.
+Dynevor revealed that she would not vote for Sally in real life due to the character's politics being too similar to those of Conservatives Theresa May and Margaret Thatcher.

 Storylines

-Out in the van, Kevin goes through a puddle and splashes pedestrian Sally Seddon.
-She is furious as she's on her way to a job interview.
-He takes her back to No.13 to dry off.
+Kevin Webster's van goes through a puddle and splashes pedestrian Sally Seddon, making her furious as she's on her way to a job interview.
+He takes her back to his house to dry off.
 Hilda Ogden (Jean Alexander) has heard of the Seddons and shows her dislike of her.
 Kevin goes on a date with Sally.
-Kevin is annoyed when Hilda keeps on about how unsuitable Sally is compared to Michelle Robinson, Kevin takes Sally to tea at No.13 so Hilda can get to know her.
+Kevin is annoyed when Hilda keeps on about how unsuitable Sally is compared to Michelle Robinson.
+Kevin takes Sally to tea at No.13 so Hilda can get to know her.
 When Sally makes an insulting comment about Eddie Yeats (Geoffrey Hughes), they are soon shouting at each other.
 Hilda asks Terry Duckworth (Nigel Pivaro) and Curly Watts (Kevin Kennedy) to try to get Kevin away from Sally by taking him on a lads' night out.
-Kevin introduces Sally to the lads; they think she's fantastic.
+Kevin introduces Sally to the lads, who think she's fantastic.
 Hilda does her best to stop Kevin from seeing Sally.
-Sally tells Hilda that she has no right to be so protective of Kevin; she's not his mother.
+Sally tells Hilda that she has no right to be so protective of Kevin as she's not his mother.
 Kevin gets annoyed when Sally keeps standing him up and missing dates.
 Hilda tells Kevin that she's seen Sally with a man.
 He is distraught, accuses Hilda of lying and slams out of the house.
 Sally confesses that she was out with another lad; it was Alex, her ex-boyfriend.
 She saw him to make sure that he knew that they were finished.
 Kevin feels a bit better.
 Hilda fears that Kevin is gone for good.
 Hilda is pleased when Kevin returns.
 He apologises about his behaviour.
 She doesn't mind but is annoyed to find that he's still seeing Sally.